EmuDeck/emudeck.github.io/docs/emulators/steamos/ryujinx.md

 Read Ryujinx's Quick Start guide to learn how to dump Nintendo Switch keys, firmware, and ROMs: [https://github.com/Ryujinx/Ryujinx/wiki/Ryujinx-Setup-%26-Configuration-Guide](https://github.com/Ryujinx/Ryujinx/wiki/Ryujinx-Setup-%26-Configuration-Guide).

 Place your ROMs in `Emulation/roms/switch`.
+Place your `prod.keys` file in `Emulation/bios/ryujinx/keys`.
+Install your firmware through Ryujinx's GUI.
+Install your DLC and Updates through Ryujinx's GUI, see [How To Manage DLC and Updates](#how-to-manage-dlc-and-updates) to learn how.

 Read the [Configuration](#ryujinx-configuration) section to learn more about Ryujinx and its folder locations.

 To launch your ROMs in game mode, use Steam ROM Manager and use one of the following parsers to play your Nintendo Switch ROMs: